holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 .. includefrags:: core/demos/tutorial/index/index_preorder.cpp
    :fragment: includes

+..
+TODO Iterator metafunction not documented for Index.

-The :dox:`Iterator` metafunction expects two arguments, the type of the container to be iterated and a specialization tag, as described earlier.
+The :dox:`Index#Iterator` metafunction expects two arguments, the type of the container to be iterated and a specialization tag, as described earlier.
-In this example we chose a :dox:`TopDownHistoryIterator#TopDown History Iterator` whose signature in the second template argument is ``TopDown< ParentLinks<Preorder> >``.
+In this example we chose a :dox:`TopDownHistoryIterator TopDown History Iterator` whose signature in the second template argument is ``TopDown< ParentLinks<Preorder> >``.

 .. includefrags:: core/demos/tutorial/index/index_preorder.cpp
    :fragment: initialization